brianorwhatever/blockchain/Notes/applications/projects.md

 Distributed computing framework.
 Will allow computers/nodes to sell their computing power in a market.
 Possible difficulties in anonymizing the computing work sent to the nodes.

-## Internet
-**IPFS**

-Interplanetary File Storage.
-'A peer-to-peer hypermedia protocol to make the web faster, safer, and more open.'

-Each file and all the blocks in it are hashed.
-Duplication is reduced/removed.
-When requesting a file you ask the network to find the files corresponding to some hash.

 ## Communications
 **Status**

 Wallet/browser/chat-app for ethereum.
 Chat with people, exchange money with them.
 Purchase things I assume.
 Also apply for job and share your credentials.
 No middleman.
 Also make small purchases like coffee.

 ## Storage
+**IPFS**

+Interplanetary File Storage.
+'A peer-to-peer hypermedia protocol to make the web faster, safer, and more open.'

+Each file and all the blocks in it are hashed.
+Duplication is reduced/removed.
+When requesting a file you ask the network to find the files corresponding to some hash.

 **Sia**

 Decentralised storage.
 Breaks files into chunks, encrypts, distributes.
 Aiming to replace dropbox/s3.
 Anyone can make siacoin by renting out hdd.
 Claimed storage cost of $2/TB/month.
 Multi-region redundancy.

-**Maidsafe**

-same as sia I think.

 **Storj**

-same as sia I think.
+Same as sia I think.

 ## Organization
 **Factom**